seatable/seatable-scripts/manual/plugins/constants.md

 ## Formula result type

-Formula column, link formula column calculation result type summary, used to determine the calculation result of the column type related to the calculation
+Formula column and link formula column calculation result type summary, used to determine the calculation result of the column type related to the calculation

 ```javascript
 import { FORMULA_RESULT_TYPE } from 'dtable-sdk';

 FORMULA_RESULT_TYPE.NUMBER     // number